tjcreedy/metamate/README.md

 `find`: *always required* | `dump` *sometimes required*

 If using a mode that outputs multiple files, `path` should be the path to a directory in which to place these files.
-If the directory already exists, NUMTdumper will exit with an error unless `--overwrite` is set.
+If the directory already exists, metaMATE will exit with an error unless `--overwrite` is set.

 #### `-y/--anyfail` *flag*

-If supplied, when comparing the per-bin frequencies of an ASV against a threshold, NUMTdumper will designate the ASV as a NUMT for that threshold set if it fails to meet the threshold in *any* of the bins in which it occurs (instead of the default, *all*).
+If supplied, when comparing the per-bin frequencies of an ASV against a threshold, metaMATE will designate the ASV as a NUMT for that threshold set if it fails to meet the threshold in *any* of the bins in which it occurs (instead of the default, *all*).
 This is substantially more stringent and is not generally recommended, but may be suitable for small datasets.

 #### `--realign` *flag*

-If supplied, NUMTdumper will always run alignment on the supplied ASVs, whether already aligned or not.
+If supplied, metaMATE will always run alignment on the supplied ASVs, whether already aligned or not.
 However this flag will be ignored if a tree is supplied, or if a `-C/--resultcache` is supplied in `dump` mode.

 #### `--overwrite` *flag*

-If supplied, NUMTdumper will overwrite any files in the destination output directory (including the current directory, if this is the specified `-o/-outputdirectory`) that have the same name as new outputs.
+If supplied, metaMATE will overwrite any files in the destination output directory (including the current directory, if this is the specified `-o/-outputdirectory`) that have the same name as new outputs.
 This is provided as insurance against accidentally re-starting a run from scratch.

 #### `-t/--threads n`

 `n` should be a positive integer specifying the maximum number of parallel threads to use, where relevant.
-The main frequency threshold comparison section of NUMTdumper is run on multiple threads to improve speed.
+The main frequency threshold comparison section of metaMATE is run on multiple threads to improve speed.
 This argument is also passed to `MAFFT` and `blastn` if these are run.

 ### Clade delimitation and binning arguments